tobeva/tobeva.com/content/about/writing.md

 type: docs
 ---

-Over the years I've done a lot of writing professionally and on my own time.
+Over the years I've done a lot of writing both professionally and on my own time.
 Being able to write well is a "secret weapon" in software development.
 A developer can only have so many in-person interactions, but good writing scales and can inform and influence many more people, on a single project or beyond.